 Green Gables is the perfect farmhouse, with all the right touches … including Marilla and Matthew who, I believe, portrayed their characters well.
 My only comment about Matthew is that I felt he came off as nervous (with the difficulty getting words and thoughts out), when I pictured him as, and loved him as, simply quiet and humble—more like the Matthew from the 1980s miniseries.

 The farmhouse is simple, period-appropriate, and filled with small details that are easily missed because they feel so natural.
 One article mentions that even the potatoes were picked specifically to align with the smaller potatoes from that era.
 Lovely!

-I have my fingers crossed that Netflix brings us a second season.
-My worst fear is that CBC approves and creates season 2, and then Netflix doesn’t pick it up.
+I had my fingers crossed that Netflix would bring us a second season.
+My worst fear was that CBC approves and creates a second season, and then Netflix wouldn’t pick it up.
 GAH!
 But, worry no more!
 Anne With an E Season 2 just launched on Netflix July 7, 2018!

 Check out some of my other favorite TV shows to binge here!